dadooda/hosted_gem_development/README.md

 Developing gems is often tricky because they act like separate projects with regard to the applications you use them in.

-"Hosted" development infrastructure **makes gem development easier** by including them into (make them "hosted by") your live application.
+"Hosted" development infrastructure **makes gem development easier** by including them into (making them "hosted by") your live application.
 Then you update your gem's code like you update regular application code.